PrinceMalvi1/cs50p-project/README.md

 ***
 **File Structure**

-├── project.py              # Main Python script
+├── project.py              - Main Python script
-├── expenses.json           # Data file for storing expenses
+├── expenses.json           - Data file for storing expenses
-├── README.md               # Project documentation
+├── README.md               - Project documentation
-├── requirements.txt        # This file contains names of all pip-installable libraries required for my project.
+├── requirements.txt        - This file contains names of all pip-installable libraries required for my project.
-├── test_project.py         #This is the test file for my project.
+├── test_project.py         -This is the test file for my project.
 It contains test funtions, so when run (using 'pytest test_project.py') it checks a few functions of the project.py file.